sarabconsulting/lyfpass-charter/README.md

 # lyfpass-charter
-LYFPASS (LP) Charter is an open rulebook containing set of the rights, beliefs, values, and principles that governs the LP's vision, mission, and operations.
+LYFPASS (LP) Charter is an open rulebook containing set of the rights, beliefs, values, and principles that governs the LP's Vision, Mission, and Operations.